 A.9.8.3.7.
 Engine model torque input data

 The tabulated input parameters for the engine model shall be obtained from the recorded data of speed, torque and operator command values as required to obtain valid and representative conditions during the HILS system running.

-At least 100 points for torque shall be included in the engine torque table with dependency of at least 10 values for engine speed and at least 10 values for the operator command value.
-The distribution may be evenly spread and shall be defined using good engineering judgement.
-Cubic Hermite interpolation in accordance with Appendix 1 to this annex shall be used when interpolation is required.
-Values equivalent to or lower than the minimum engine speed may be added to prevent non-representative or instable model performance during the HILS system running according to good engineering judgement.
+Values equivalent to or lower than the minimum engine speed may be added according to good engineering judgement to prevent non-representative or instable model performance during the HILS system running.

+At least 10 points for torque shall be included in the engine maximum torque table with dependency of engine speed and a 100 per cent command value.

 At least 10 points for torque shall be included in the engine friction torque table with dependency of engine speed and a 0 per cent command value.

-At least 10 points for torque shall be included in the engine auxiliary brake torque table with dependency of engine speed and a 0 per cent command value.
+At least 10 points for torque shall be included in the engine auxiliary brake torque table with dependency of engine speed and a 0 per cent engine command value and a 100 per cent auxiliary brake system(s) command value.
+The input values shall be calculated by subtracting the values determined in A.9.8.3.6.(a) from the values determined in A.9.8.3.6.(b) for each set speed.
+In case the auxiliary brake system(s) are not used during the actual powertrain test run for a HILS system verification in accordance with paragraph A.9.5.4 all values shall be set to zero.

+The engine torque response tables with dependency of engine speed shall be determined in accordance with paragraph A.9.8.3.7. and the following procedure for each speed set point (and illustrated in Figure X):

+(a) T1 shall be 0.1 seconds or a manufacturer specific value.

+(b) The instant torque value shall be the average value of 3 load steps at T1 for each set speed according to A.9.8.3.6.

+(c) T2 shall be the time it takes to reach 63% of the difference between the instant torque and the average maximum torque of 3 load steps for each set speed according to A.9.8.3.6.

+Figure X

+Engine torque response parameters